aionnetwork/aion-docs/integrations/wallet-integrations.en.md

 ### Generating Aion Account Address From Key Pair

-Aion account is generated from 32 byte blake2b hash of the public key and then substituting first byte of the hash with 'a0'.
+An Aion account is generated from a `32 byte` blake2b hash of the public key and then substituting the first byte of the hash with 'a0'.

 ```json
 {